Toyota Celica: Japan

 The Japanese models continued to carry SS-I and SS-II trim levels.
 The SS-I is powered by the 1ZZ-FE engine while the SS-II is powered by the 2ZZ-GE engine.
 The SS-II also could be ordered with the Super Strut Package which included super strut suspension, rear strut bar, 16-inch alloys, metal pedals, and colored rocker panels.
 The SS-II had climate control AC with a digital display.
 Options included the choice of the Elegant Sports Version with a front lip spoiler, headlight covers, and smoked-transparent fuel lid, or the Mechanical Sports Version with a full body kit (sportier front bumper with bigger grille, hood spoiler, rear bumper spoiler, side contoured spoilers or rocker panels, over fenders, and higher trunk spoiler).

 Toyota also released a limited-production version of the 7th generation called the TRD Sports M based on the SS-II.
 This version was rated at 200 PS and featured a reinforced unibody, Sports Interface meter combination with center white tachometer and 240 km/h speedometer, TRD body kits with raised hood scoop and slightly different rear spoiler, and revised suspension components.
 The Sports M was only sold exclusively in Japan.

+In terms of performance, SS-II models equipped with the 2ZZ-GE engine are capable of accelerating from 0–100 km/h in approximately 6.5–7.0 seconds, depending on transmission type, vehicle condition, and testing method.
+The engine features Toyota's VVTL-i system (Variable Valve Timing and Lift intelligent), where the “lift” cam profile engages at high engine speeds, significantly increasing airflow and power output.
+The lift engagement typically occurs around 6,200–6,400 rpm, with the engine's rev limit set at approximately 8,200-8,500 rpm.

 The Japanese market Celica was updated with minor changes in August 2002, noticeably with the restyled front bumper and rear combination lamps.

 The reduction of engine displacement reflected a drop off in sales to Japanese customers due to the annual road tax liability of previous generations.